ckswilliams/modOpenREM/docs/code_adding_charts.rst

     Migrations for 'remapp':
       0004_auto_20160424_1116.py:
-        - Add field plotCTAcquisitionCTDIOverTime to userprofile
+        - Add field plotRFAcquisitionCTDIOverTime to userprofile

 The second command should result in a response similar to::